slara/generator-reveal/README.md

 This is a new slide
 ```

-After you fill your slide with content, you need to add the slide filename to your `slides/list.json` file, e.g.
+And the slide filename will be added to your `slides/list.json` file.

 ```json
 ["index.md", "slide-title.md"]